dgeorge1010/Shoe-Size-Prediction/README.md

   #### Exploratory Data Analysis (EDA)

-  I conducted an exploratory data analysis to investigate the relationships between numerical features and the target:
+  I conducted an exploratory data analysis to investigate the relationships between the numerical features and the target:

 ####  1. Investigating the relationship between Height and Shoe Size